 It’s gardening season!
 Gardening offers a variety of benefits such as moderate exercise, added exposure to Vitamin D, and elevates overall mental and physical health.
-In addition, gardeners are more likely to consume the fruits and vegetables they produce, adopting sustainable food practices and contributing to their local food system.
-Learn the ins and outs about growing different types of vegetables, California native plants, and fruits through these great resources provided below.
-From beginner to pro, these gardening tips will ensure a bountiful 2019 for all.
+Not only is it fun to eat the fruits and vegetables from your own backyard, it’s also environmentally sustainable and helps contribute to the local food ecosystem.
+Learn the ins and outs about growing different types of vegetables, California native plants, and fruits through with the resources provided below.
+From beginner to pro, these gardening tips will ensure a bountiful 2020 for all.

 Before delving into planting, take stock of your current tools and identify new tools you will need.
-Sharpen your cutting shears, tune up your lawn mower, and dust off your gloves.
+Clean and sharpen your cutting shears, gather your shovels, and dust off your gloves.
 Next, head to your nearest nursery to purchase new tools and plants for this season.
-Napa County residents can check out the local Mid City Nursery, Van Windens Garden Center, and Central Valley Garden Center and to stock up!
+Napa County residents can check out the local Outdoor Supply Hardware, Mid City Nursery, and Van Windens Garden Center to stock up!

 Can’t wait for frosty nights to end so you can get gardening?
 You don’t have to!
 Get ahead for the growing season by starting your seedlings indoors about six weeks before the last frost.
+We recommend sprouting your seedling under a grow light or on a heating pad.
 Check out the Farmer’s Almanac for more tips for starting seeds indoors.

 Hungry for more great gardening and local food system tips?
 Sign Up for our eNewsletter and check out the links below!